Translationally invariant matrix elements of general one-body operators: Translationally invariant matrix elements

-In Eq.~(\ref{trinvME}), the OBDME contain the many-body nuclear structure information, the transformation matrix $M^K$ removes the spurious COM contributions from the OBDME, and the operator action is given in the single-particle-like matrix elements depending on the Jacobi coordinates $\vec{\xi}$.
+In Eq.~(\ref{trinvME}), the OBDME contain the many-body nuclear structure information, the transformation matrix $M^K$ removes the spurious c.m. contributions from the OBDME, and the operator action is given in the single-particle-like matrix elements depending on the Jacobi coordinates $\vec{\xi}$.